parse-community/release-automation-playground/README.md

 The expected outcomes are:
 - Definition of new GitHub labels
-- Definition of new forward looking branch strucure to collect breaking changes to next major release
+- Definition of new forward looking branch structure to collect breaking changes to the next major release and allow for preleases
-- Definition of new changelog design to for auto-update compatibility
+- Definition of new changelog design for auto-update compatibility